-The second year of the program emphasizes creative growth and visual maturity in studio work.
-You will also be introduced to studies in the humanities.
+The second year of the program emphasizes creative growth, visual maturity in studio work.
+You will also be introduced to studies in the humanities as well as allowing you to experience open options to broaden your education..

 You may transfer up to 20 course equivalents taken at Red Deer College to the University of Alberta, University of Calgary, University of Lethbridge, the Alberta College of Art and Design, NSCAD University, and the Emily Carr University of Art and Design.
 The Visual Art diploma is also transferable to most other Canadian universities and art colleges.